THE GLOBAL SITUATION, THE SUSTAINABLE ALTERNATIVE SOCIETY,

 Following is an indication of how we might transition to the Simpler Way, and how best to work for it.
 (For the detail account.)

 The transition would be the most enormous revolution our society has undergone in perhaps five hundred years, a reversal of basic elements in presently dominant world-views and goals and a scrapping of fundamental institutions such as the economy.
-Among the profound changes must be a rejection of the conceptions of “progress”, “development” and “the good life” that have been unchallenged since the Enlightenment, and a turning away from the quest for wealth to embrace sufficiency.
-If we do not do these things it is difficult to see how we can avoid self-destruction.
+Among the profound changes must be a rejection of the conceptions of “progress”, “development” and “the good life” that have been unchallenged since the Enlightenment, and a turning away from the quest for wealth to embrace sufficiency and frugality.
+If we do not make these changes it is difficult to see how we can avoid self-destruction.
 Many books are arguing that within decades there will be a catastrophic global collapse and no recovery.
 No matter how daunting, we have no choice but to work hard to achieve the transition.

 Elements in the gathering storm.